- What are SMSFs

 A failure to comply with the above restrictions can result in penalties and fines being imposed on the trustee of the SMSF.
 Accordingly, the trustee of the SMSF should obtain professional advice if there is any uncertainty over whether an investment complies with the applicable superannuation laws.

 Generally your SMSF can only pay a member’s super benefits when the member reaches their ‘preservation age’ and meets one of the conditions of release, such as retirement.
 You can find further information on the preservation of superannuation and conditions of release on the ATO website here and here.

 The payment may be an income stream (pension) or a lump sum, depending on the circumstances.
 You can find further information on paying benefits on the ATO website here.

 Planning for the future

 Setting up an SMSF is about more than just organising the paperwork to get started – it’s about planning for the future.
-We recommend you, and the SMSF’s members, consider things such as death benefit nominations and insurance.
+We recommend you, and the SMSF’s members, seek professional financial advice before proceeding to setup a SMSF.
+It is also important to consider things such as death benefit nominations and insurance requirements.

 Death benefit nominations

 A death benefit is a payment made from a super fund on the death of a member.
 It’s usually paid to either: